-Olga Tokarczuk’s recognition in October put the spotlight on Polish literature— and especially its former Nobel Prize laureates.
-If Poland had a lot of Nobel winners in this category, one of them, for his literary, historical and national aura, stands out: the first Polish writer to receive, in 1905, the Nobel Prize in Literature, and one of the most renowned Central European authors in history, Henryk Sienkiewicz.
+Warsaw, Poland – If Poland boasts a lot of Nobel Prize in Literature winners, one of them, for his literary, historical and national aura, stands out: the first Polish writer to receive, in 1905, the coveted award, and one of the most renowned Central European authors in history, Henryk Sienkiewicz.

 A trip to Sienkiewicz’s childhood home in eastern Poland